 Research, strategy docs, plans, analyses — if your agent writes it as a doc, you can share it, gather comments and answers, and loop the feedback straight back.

-People see only the projects you invite them to.
+People see only the projects or files you share with them.
 Nothing is shared by default.

 Start with a 7-day free trial — cancel anytime.
 Unlimited reviewers on every plan; you're never charged for the people leaving feedback.